Owning a home is a big investment. If you’re like most people, your home is the most expensive thing you’ll ever buy.

 If a home equity loan doesn’t seem to fit your needs, don’t worry.
 A couple of easy alternatives to these loans will let you access your equity quickly and easily.

 A Tennessee home equity line of credit (HELOC) is similar to a credit card, but it’s secured by your home.
 Instead of paying out a lump sum, they offer you a line of credit up to the equity you have on your home.
 You can pay off the amount you withdraw monthly, just like a credit card.
 It also avoids closing costs.
 However, you don’t get a lump sum.

 If you need a lump sum, then a great Tennessee home equity loan alternative is a sale-leaseback like those offered by EasyKnock.
 With this method, you sell your home to EasyKnock but continue to live there — you just pay monthly rent.
 This lets you convert your home equity to cash without leaving your home.
 The downside is that you no longer own your home.
 It isn’t a loan, so you don’t have to pay it back.
 It’s an alternative solution for people who have less than ideal credit or don’t want to leave their homes.

 Your First Steps to Accessing Home Equity

-No matter what type of equity access you choose, your first step should be to talk to lenders and get quotes.
-Compare different lenders' offerings to make sure you're getting the best deal.
+No matter what type of option you choose, your first step should be to talk to lenders and get quotes.
+Compare different lenders’ offerings to make sure you’re getting the best deal.
 While many people start with the bank that has their current mortgage, you should never stop there.
 Explore every option and never hesitate to talk to the experts.